wareya/BBAE/src/design.md

 ptralias_curse iptr // Evaluates to iptr, but with no aliasing (i.e. is assumed to point to different data than any prior-existant pointer, including the original iptr).

-ptr_to_i64 iptr // returns an i64 with the same value as the given pointer int_to_ptr i // returns an iptr with the same value as an integer, and universal aliasing
+ptr_to_i64 iptr // returns an i64 with the same value as the given pointer int_to_ptr_blessed i // returns an iptr with the same value as an integer, and universal aliasing. primarily used for int-punned pointers. int_to_ptr_cursed i // returns an iptr with the same value as an integer, and no aliasing. primarily used for offsets.
 ```

 ------